alugili/ModernArchitectureShop/README.md

 #### Controllers

-ProductsController.cs loads the products from the store service and forward them to the BlazorUI as follows:
+ProductsController.cs loads the products from the store service and forward them to the shopui as follows:

 ```cs
 public async Task<IActionResult> GetProducts([FromQuery]